-In West Virginia in 2021, per Genworth’s 2020 Cost of Care Survey, the average cost of assisted living is $3,619 / month statewide, though the cost ranges anywhere from $3,210 / month on the low end to $4,357 / month on the high end.
-In Huntington and Wheeling, the monthly average is slightly below the statewide average, and is between $3,210 and $3,600.
-The area of Wheeling is just over the statewide average at $4,000 / month, while Weirton-Steubenville and Parkersburg have monthly costs quite a bit higher ($4,677 – $4,769).
-The costliest areas are Beckley and Morgantown with a monthly average of $4,357.
+In West Virginia in 2021, per Genworth’s 2020 Cost of Care Survey, the average cost of assisted living is $4,000 / month statewide, though the cost ranges anywhere from $3,775 / month on the low end to $5,810 / month on the high end.
+In Huntington and Wheeling, the monthly average is slightly below the statewide average, and is between $3,775 and $3,906.
+The area of Charleston is on par with the statewide average at $4,000 / month, while Weirton-Steubenville and Parkersburg have monthly costs quite a bit higher ($4,677 – $4,769).
+The costliest areas are Beckley and Morgantown with a monthly average between $5,500 and $5,810.

 Seniors with Alzheimer’s disease are able to get a higher level of care, supervision, and security in assisted living facilities in what are often referred to as Memory Care units.
-This type of care costs approximately $723 - $1,085 / month more than does traditional assisted living and equates to an extra monthly charge of approximately $943 – $1,452.
+This type of care costs about 20% – 30% more than does traditional assisted living and equates to an extra monthly charge of approximately $943 – $1,452.

 In-home health care services are also available and are provided by a health care professional.
-For this type of care assistance, expect to pay on average $.50 / hour more than for non-medical home care.
-However, the biggest discrepancy can be found in Morgantown, where the average hourly cost for in-home health care is $2.50 / hour more than is regular home care.
+For this type of care assistance, the average hourly cost is approximately the same as it is for non-medical home care.

 Medicaid is a low-income health insurance program in the United States that is jointly administered by the federal government and each of the states.
 In all of the states, Medicaid will cover the cost of nursing home care for elderly and disabled individuals who require such care.
 In West Virginia, in-home personal care services are also provided for frail elderly and disabled residents by the state Medicaid plan.
 This program is intended to delay or prevent nursing home care, as well as to promote independence of the person in need of care.